Richard Bean: Early years

 Born in East Hull, Bean was educated at Hull Grammar School, and then studied social psychology at Loughborough University, graduating with a 2:1 BSc Hons.
 He then worked as an occupational psychologist, having previously worked in a bread plant for a year and a half after leaving school.

 Career

-Between 1989 and 1994, Bean also worked as a comedian and went on to be one of the writers and performers of the sketch show Control Group Six (BBC Radio) which was nominated for a Writers Guild Award.
+Between 1989 and 1994, Bean also worked as a comedian.
+He went on to be one of the writer-performers, with Andrew Clifford, Clive Coleman and Colin Swash, and performers Geraldine Fitzgerald and Mandy Knight, of the thriller sketch show Control Group Six (BBC Radio) which was nominated for a Writers Guild Award.

 In 1995 he wrote the libretto for Stephen McNeff's opera Paradise of Fools, which premiered at the Unicorn Theatre.

 His first full-length play, Of Rats and Men, set in a psychology lab, was staged at the Canal Cafe Theatre in 1988 and went on to the Edinburgh Festival.
 He adapted it for BBC Radio, starring Anton Lesser, and it was nominated for a Sony Award.

 Bean wrote the films Harvest (2009) and The Duke (2020).